StefanPBargan/OneStopCTIDiscord/README.md

 I invite anyone interested in CTI to join our server and help us stay ahead of the ever-evolving threat landscape.
 Let's work together to keep our networks and systems secure!

 Invite Link - https://discord.gg/4xaPb33YFp

+*The server is still a work in progress but with the help of the community I hope to create something awesome.